You only have seconds to grab your reader's attention.

 When you feel your work is ready to show, there’s one final step you need to take: proofreading.
 This service puts the polish on your words, picking up any overlooked glitches.
 Proofreading takes into account grammar, punctuation and spelling.
 Sentence structure should be substantially correct at this point, but I will advise of any oversights, or touches I feel will lift your work to the next level.
 Never submit, publish or print any material before having an independent professional proofread your work.
 Read my proofreading tips.
 (If you would prefer a fresh pair of eyes on your manuscript, rather than mine, I can refer you to a professional colleague.)

-Tip: will your manuscript be 100% error free?
+Will your manuscript be 100% error free?

 - Introducing errors is considered a far worse sin.